Available with Standard or Advanced license.

 Note:When deciding on a replica name, make note of these additional rules:

 - Names cannot contain spaces.
-If you have a two-part name for your replica, connect the words with an underscore (_).
+If you have a two-part name for the replica, connect the words with an underscore.

 - Names cannot contain reserved words, such as select or add.
-Consult your DBMS documentation for additional reserved words.
+Reserved words for object names are specific to the database where the geodatabase resides; therefore, consult the database documentation for additional reserved words.

 - Click Advanced Setting to expand additional options if you want to override the default replication options.
-If you are not making any change to the default options, skip to step 15.
+If you are not changing the default options, skip to step 15.

 - Under Advanced Setting, for Replica Access Type, choose Full or Simple for the geodatabase model.